oliveroneill/IDMPhotoBrowser/README.markdown

 # OOPhotoBrowser ![](http://cocoapod-badges.herokuapp.com/v/OOPhotoBrowser/badge.png) ![](http://cocoapod-badges.herokuapp.com/p/OOPhotoBrowser/badge.png)

+**NOTE**: I've been meaning to rename this project since two letter prefixes are reserved for Apple classes.
+This will break everyone's Podfile, apologies for this inconvenience.
+I'll hopefully make this change soon, however I was considering reviewing whether to move to a different photo browser anyway.

 This is a fork on [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser) that allows integration with [ImageFeedCollectionViewController](https://github.com/oliveroneill/FeedCollectionViewController), or a custom implementation of a data source as opposed to a fixed array.
 IDMPhotoBrowser is a new implementation based on [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser).